menu

 Calvert is a tiny city located in the state of Texas.
 With a population of 970 people and just one neighborhood, Calvert is the 829th largest community in Texas.

-Calvert is a blue-collar town, with 50.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Calvert is generally considered to be a blue-collar town.
+50.87% of the Calvert workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Calvert is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Calvert who work in healthcare suport services (21.10%), law enforcement and fire fighting (14.45%), and teaching (4.91%).

 One downside of living in Calvert is that it can take a long time to commute to work.
 In Calvert, the average commute to work is 35.28 minutes, which is quite a bit higher than the national average.